zammad/zammad-admin-documentation/manage/roles/index.rst

    Why would you want this?
    Agents get :doc:`overviews </manage/overviews>`
-   of all the tickets they’re *assigned to* (among other things), while customers get an overview of all the tickets they’ve *opened*.
+   of all the tickets they're *assigned to* (among other things), while customers get an overview of all the tickets they've *opened*.
    But some teams use Zammad for both internal and public communication, so their agents need both.

-   Having both roles also changes what you see in the ticket view, depending on whether you’re the “customer” or not.
+   Having both roles also changes what you see in the ticket view, depending on whether you're the “customer” or not.

 .. tip:: 💡 **LDAP/Active Directory users:**